 As any gardener will tell you, the compost heap is the beating heart of a garden.
-The cherished ‘black gold’ is essential for the health of your garden and plants; recycling waste material and replenishing nutrients back into the soil in a rhythmic, self-sustaining cycle.
+The cherished ‘black gold’ is essential for the health of your garden and plants; recycling waste material and replenishing soil nutrients in a rhythmic, self-sustaining cycle.
 Making your own compost is also a fantastic way to save money and make your garden more environmentally friendly.

-With National Learn About Composting Day coming up this Sunday 29th May, now is the perfect time to learn all about why we should all be making our own compost, and how it can be done – whether you have a large garden, a tiny courtyard or even no garden at all!
+Learn all about why we should all be making our own compost, and how it can be done – whether you have a large garden, a tiny courtyard or even no garden at all!

 Why is compost important in the garden?